PedroLopes/openEMSstim/hardware/schematics/README.md

 ## How to open the schematics
 These were done in **Eagle**.
 So that will be the easiest.
 Eagle is free to use but not open source, for that matter we are trying to migrate these schematics to a KiCad format which fits better with the nature of this project.
 Hang in there or help us by doing it and sending us a pull request.

+## Status
+Note that V3 hasn't been tested.
+If you want a stable version, roll back to V2 by doing:

-## Detailed differences to the original board (openEMSstim_02)
+## Detailed differences to the original board (openEMSstim_03)
-1. Diode protection against reverse polarity
+1. Diode protection against reverse polarity (using http://www.mouser.com/ds/2/302/1PS70SB10-838739.pdf)
 2. Marked + and - on the board layout, so you know how to plug the battery
+3. ON/OFF slider switch (using http://www.alps.com/prod/info/E/HTML/Switch/Slide/SSSS8/SSSS810701.html)
-3. (more to come, see hardware specifications in the tutorials folder)
+4. (more to come, see hardware specifications in the tutorials folder)

 ### License and Liability